Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Derivative Estimation

-where $\lambda> 0$ is the tuning parameter.
-A popular tool to solve this optimization problem over a space of functions is the reproducing kernel hilbert space (RKHS).
-It is well known that $\mbS_m$ is an RKHS endowed with the inner product $\lg\cdot, \cdot \rg_{\mbS_m}$.
+The above is an optimization problem over a space of functions, and a popular tool to solve this problem is the reproducing kernel hilbert space (RKHS).
+It is well known that $\mbS_m$ is a RKHS endowed with the inner product $\lg\cdot, \cdot \rg_{\mbS_m}$.
 Specifically, let

 for $x,y\in [0,1]$ with $B_v$'s being the Bernoulli polynomials.
 It can be verified that $R(x, y)$ is the reproducing kernel for $\mbS_m$ that satisfies $\lg f, R_x \rg_{\mbS_m}=f(x)$ for every $f\in \mbS_m$; see \cite{gu2013smoothing}.
 Here $R_x(\cdot)=R(x, \cdot)$.
 It is worth mentioning that $\widetilde{R}(x,y)\define R(x, y)-1$ is the reproducing kernel for the subspace $\mbS_m^{(0)}$.